 The JD big data compared China’s demand for international and domestic products.
 Domestic brands for women, children, sports, and personal products maintained a high order.
 The need for local cosmetic products for women rose to 150 percent.
 People preferred to use imported toys, musical instruments, and stationery.

 The online trading platforms helped domestic traders expand their wings.
 The entrepreneurs reached the lower tier market.
 The current consumers of domestic brands are the fifth and sixth-tier cities.
 First-tier cities have joined the love for local brands as producers continue to press on these areas.
 The consumption of local products in Shanghai continues to increase through the international market’s influence is still eminent in the area.

 The statistics showed that people do not shop blindly.
 94.27 percent of online shoppers depended on product reviews to make their decision.
-The product’s quality and the number of product’s consumers attracted buyers.
+The product’s quality and the number of product consumers attracted buyers.

 A New Insight

 These are the findings of JD big data research.
-Domestic brands in China are almost taking over the market due to their quality and efficiency.
-The new technology of online shopping and referrals will enable the producers to increase their coverage.
+China’s domestic brands are almost dominating the market due to their quality and efficiency.
+The new online shopping and referrals technology will enable the producers to increase their coverage.